ArturoDent/find-and-transform/README.md

     // and you can 'find' text that you might have inserted in the preCommands

     "postCommands": "editor.action.insertCursorAtEndOfEachLineSelected",

+    "runPostCommands": "onceIfAMatch/onceOnNoMatches/onEveryMatch"  // default is "onceIfAMatch"
   }
 }
 ```

 Above is an example of the `preCommands` and `postCommands` arguments.
-This functionality is in preview as of v2.3.0, particularly the `postCommands` as a lot of asynchronous code runs after the `preCommands` have finished.
-So be very cautious with the `postCommands` for now.

 `preCommands` are run before any `find` or `replace` occurs.
 It can be a single string or an object or an array of strings/objects.
 The arguments `preCommands` and `postCommands` can appear anywhere in the arguments.
 All the arguments can be in any order.

-`postCommands` are run after the find and replace has occurred.
-And will only run **if** there has been a successful find match or there is a `run` argument.
-So if there is no find match and no `run` argument, no `postCommand` will run.
+`postCommands` are run after the find and any replace has occurred.
+The `runPostCommands` argument controls how the `postCommands` are run: one time no matter how many find matches there may be (this is the default), one time only if there were no find matches, or run the `postCommands` once for each find match - this last option is currently **EXPERIMENTAL** and will not work in all possible situations.

 Use the commands from vscode's Keyboard Shortcuts context menu and `Copy Command ID` - the same command ID's you would use in a keybinding.
 And the same for the `args` of each of those commands - see the `type` example above.